raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 });
 {% endhighlight %}

-In it's core is the reduce method, wherein we have a value being passed from one function to the next, and we transform the value with our (possible decorated) function, like this:
+In the reduce method, we have a value being passed from one function to the next, and we transform the value with our (possible decorated) function, like this:

     original argument -> [function 1] -> first value -> [function 2] -> second value ...